This article comprises answers to the most popular questions regarding a usability test.

 - What kind of usability testing methods have you applied in projects?

-What is the usability audit?
+What is the usability test?

 The comparison of search results for “makeup”:

-As a result of the audit, a client gets a precise report (above 20 A4 pages).
+A client gets a precise report (above 20 A4 pages).
 A quality report includes a list of mistakes and inaccuracies, suggestions for their elimination, and recommendations regarding website optimization.

-The most often, the recommendations aim for
+Often, the recommendations aim for

 - A conversion increase (in some niches it is 0,4 %, but can potentially grow to 0,8 % or even 1,3 %);